Massive seaweed belt still on track to hit US: When will it arrive?

-(NEXSTAR) – A giant seaweed belt twice the width of the United States has its sights set on Florida, where it could wreak havoc as it washes ashore.
+(NEXSTAR) — A giant seaweed belt twice the width of the United States is creeping toward Florida, where it could wreak havoc as it washes ashore.

 Some sargassum has already started washing up in Florida, the health department said Friday, but the worst is unfortunately still to come.
-Scientists are closely monitoring satellite imagery to identify areas where beaching may occur.
+Scientists are using satellite imagery to try to identify areas where it might come ashore.

-“The motion, extent, and density of Sargassum is very complex – it grows, sinks, and moves according to ocean currents, winds, and waves,” explained NOAA’s Atlantic Oceanographic & Meteorological Library in an update posted Tuesday.
+“The motion, extent, and density of Sargassum is very complex – it grows, sinks, and moves according to ocean currents, winds, and waves,” NOAA’s Atlantic Oceanographic & Meteorological Library said Tuesday in an updated posted.

-It’s tricky to predict the exact timing of the seaweed’s movement, but the sargassum is expected to really start washing up in late spring and early summer, said Chuanmin Hu, who tracks the belt as a researcher at USF’s College of Marine Science.
+It’s tricky to predict the exact timing, but the sargassum is expected to really start washing up in late spring and early summer, said Chuanmin Hu, who tracks the belt as a researcher at USF’s College of Marine Science.

-Brian Lapointe, a researcher at Florida Atlantic University’s Harbor Branch Oceanographic Institute, told CNN he believes the activity will peak in July.
+Brian Lapointe, a researcher at Florida Atlantic University’s Harbor Branch Oceanographic Institute, told CNN he thinks the activity will peak in July.

 When it does start to arrive en masse, the biggest impact will be to the southeast coast of Florida, from Miami to Palm Beach, and the ocean side of the Florida Keys, Hu said.
 Florida’s western side will be mostly spared, Hu explained.